-Trained healthcare professionals from these hospital departments supervise practical training as they mentor program participants.
-Hands-on participation allows Penwasciz students to experience healthcare professions first-hand, guiding them as they think about choosing a career.
+Hands-on participation allows Penwasciz students to experience healthcare professions first-hand, guiding them as they think about choosing a career in the medical field.

-Experience in an actual medical setting as a Penwasciz intern has inspired many graduates of the program to pursue careers as physicians, nurses, biomedical engineers and physical therapists.
+Experience in an actual medical setting as a Penwasciz Intern has inspired many graduates of the program to pursue careers as medical professionals.